developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/setup/index.md

 ---
 ## Overview

-SimulScan can be accessed by selecting it as an Input Plug-in with Zebra's [DataWedge](../../../../datawedge) service or by invoking its functions from within an Android app using the SimulScan APIs, which requires licensing.
-SimulScan advanced features can be explored without a License by using the [SimulScan Demo App](../demo), which exposes all features and functions except the ability to save acquired data.
+SimulScan can be accessed by selecting [SimulScan as an Input Plug-in](../../../../datawedge/6-0/guide/setup/#simulscaninput) with Zebra's [DataWedge](../../../../datawedge) service or by invoking its functions from within an Android app using the SimulScan APIs, which requires licensing.
+SimulScan advanced features can be explored without a license by using the [SimulScan Demo App](../demo), which exposes all features and functions except the ability to save acquired data.
 The Demo App also can be used to test user-created Templates.

 **This guide covers SimulScan usage with DataWedge only**.
 See the [SimulScan API guide](../../api) for accessing SimulScan functions programmatically.

 -----

 ### Access SimulScan with DataWedge
 Before SimulScan can be used, at least one Template must be present on the device.
-DataWedge includes four generic templates that might be adequate for some scenarios (explained below).
+DataWedge includes numerous Templates to cover common usage scenarios.
 For more advanced use-cases, Templates can be created [Using Template Builder](../templatebuilder/#usingtemplatebuilder) or downloaded from Zebra's library of [Pre-built Templates](../templates) and modified with Template Builder.

 **Templates included with DataWedge**: